AFP Algorithm and a Canonical Normal Form for Horn Formulas

-\begin{thm} The AFP Algorithm returns a normal form formula for the target function. \end{thm} \begin{proof} Fix some normal formula \(H^*\) of the target function.
+\begin{theorem} The AFP Algorithm returns a formula in normal form that is equivalent to the the target formula. \end{theorem} \begin{proof} Let \(H^*\) be a formula in normal form equivalent to the target formula.
 Via each negative counterexample, some members of a set in \(O\) are removed (Line \ref{verfeinerung}), or a new set is added to \(O\) (Line \ref{neue_menge}).
 Theorem \ref{property-of-AFP} implies that the size of \(O\) is no more than the number of clauses of \(H^*\).
 Following Theorem \ref{negativ-ce-theorem}, while there are antecedents of \(H^*\) that are not identical with some set in \(O\), negative counterexamples will be given.
 As it is all finite, \(O\) will be equal to set of the antecedents of \(H^*\) and the conclusions will corrected via positive counterexamples.
-So the algorithm ends, and it then holds that \(H = H^*\). \end{proof} \begin{thm} Each function has exactly one normal form, up to the order of clauses. \end{thm} \begin{proof} It follows from the free choice of \(H^*\) in proof of theorem \ref{afp-funktioniert}. \end{proof} \end{section} \begin{section}{More than one refinement with each negative counterexample} It seems an appealing question, that whether the AFP algorithm would be more efficient, in runtime and number of queries, had it tried to refine more that one set of \(O\) with each negative counterexample, so far that \cite[section 7]{balcazar2005query} considers it as a frequently asked unanswered question.
-Interestingly \cite{angluin1992learning} had already briefly answered this question: ``Overzealous refinement may result in several examples in \(O\) violating the same clause of \(H^*\).
+So the algorithm ends, and it then holds that \(H = H^*\). \end{proof} \begin{theorem}[Canonicality] Each formula has exactly one equivalent formula in normal form, up to the order of clauses. \end{theorem} \begin{proof} It follows from the free choice of \(H^*\) in proof of theorem \ref{afp-funktioniert}. \end{proof} \end{section} \begin{section}{More than one refinement with each negative counterexample} It seems an appealing question, that whether AFP Algorithm would be more efficient, in runtime and number of queries, had it tried to refine more that one set of \(O\) with each negative counterexample, so far that \cite[section 7]{Bal05} considers it as a frequently asked unanswered question.
+Interestingly \cite{AFP92} had already briefly answered this question: ``Overzealous refinement may result in several examples in \(O\) violating the same clause of \(H^*\).
 To avoid this, whenever a new negative counterexample could be used to refine several examples in the sequence \(O\), only the first among these is refined.''
 Here we provide a proof for this answer.

-Besides the AFP algorithm (Horn1), \cite{angluin1992learning} presents an improvement for it, Horn2, which is more efficient in determining the conclusions, but makes the same as Horn1 in finding the antecedents.
-We will show that the answer is negative for both versions of the algorithm (for worst-case runtime).
-Let AFP* be the same as AFP algorithm, but ``the first'' in line \ref{bestandteil_anfrage} be replaced by ``for all''.
+Besides AFP Algorithm , Angluin et al. \cite{AFP92} present a second version of AFP Algorithm, (which they call Horn1), which is more efficient in determining the conclusions, but makes the same as AFP in finding the antecedents.
+We will show that the answer to the above question (for worst-case runtime) is negative for both algorithms.
+Let the algorithm AFP* be the same as AFP Algorithm, but ``the first'' in line \ref{bestandteil_anfrage} be replaced by ``for all''.